Menu

 • Arrive at 11:30am to be ready to check in campers and stay until all campers have been checked out after the end of camp at 5pm and all clean-up has been completed.

-• Supervision and help during camper arrival and dismissal is required for every intern.
+• Supervise and help during camper arrival and dismissal is required for every intern.

 • Performance Days - Interns will have an earlier call time than campers and will stay until all cleanup, etc… is finished after the performance is complete.